 woman holding small pumpkin with heart-shaped nailhead trim

-You’ll need a hammer and decorative furniture nails for this no-carve pumpkin idea.
+You’ll need a hammer and hanging nails ($5.99, Amazon) for this no-carve pumpkin idea.
 Draw a heart on the pumpkin, and hammer or push the nails into the shape.

 Wrap thin string or yarn around the nails to make the heart shape pop.
 You can also use masking tape to create straight lines or different shapes like chevron or circles.